c3lang/c3-web/docs/language-fundamentals/basic-types-and-values.md

 int[<*>] a = { 1, 2 };
 ```

-Vectors are based on hardware SIMD vectors, and supports many different operations that work
+Vectors are based on hardware SIMD vectors, and support many different operations that work
 on all elements in parallel, including arithmetics:

 ```c3